datavaluepeople/kotsu/README.md

 )
 ```

-Run the models through the validations, choosing the current directory as location for the output
+**Run the models through the validations:**

-of the results:
+We choose the current directory as the location for writing the results.

 ```python
 kotsu.run(model_registry, validation_registry, "./")